-^(B) Mason, who managed to earn his pilot's license at age 17, started hatching big ideas in November 2017.
+A Mason, who managed to earn his pilot's license at age 17, began formulating his grand plan in November

+2017.
 At first, his goal was to fly across the Atlantic Ocean, but then he thought, why not fly around the world?

-© It's just one of the hiccups he encountered during the trip, which ended up taking 180 flight hours over 76 days.
+^(B) It's just one of the hiccups he encountered during the trip, which ended up taking 180 flight hours over 76 days.